Christine Quinn Tells Us The Best (& Worst) Advice She’s Ever Gotten

 Advertisement

-What’s your favorite piece of advice that you’ve gotten?
+What’s your favourite piece of advice that you’ve gotten?
 “Fake it 'til you make it” — my parents taught me that.

-What’s your least favorite piece of advice that you’ve gotten?
-When I am told that I should apologize.
+What’s your least favourite piece of advice that you’ve gotten?
+When I am told that I should apologise.

 Who inspires you the most?
 The Kardashians, Ru Paul, Scarlett Johansson, and Marilyn Monroe.
 Shoutout to Kris Jenner, will you adopt me?